The Association for Mid-Career Tax Law Professors (“AMT”) has issued a Call for Proposals:

 2017 Conference at Arkansas (Day 1, Day 2)

-Thanks to the support of the Law Center, AMT is able to provide attendees with conference meals and refreshments.
+Thanks to the support of USD and its outstanding graduate tax program, AMT is able to provide attendees with conference meals and refreshments.
 Attendees will be expected to cover remaining expenses incurred while away from home in the pursuit of their trade or business.
 Conference-rate housing will be available.
-AMT takes no position on whether recent TCJA provisions affect the potential deductibility of these expenses; consult your tax professional or the TaxProf listserv.
+AMT takes no position on the interaction of sections 132(d), 67, or other potentially applicable provisions.
+Your in-house finance office probably has it wrong, though.

 Proposals should provide a brief description (not to exceed one double-spaced page) of a working paper or “incubator” idea that the participant would present at the conference.
 Participants are expected to read all of the presented papers, and each will serve as lead discussant for one paper.
 In your proposal, please note additional areas of topical interest for which you would be willing to serve as discussant.
 In the spirit of recent legislative efforts, the committee can commit to assembling the final program hastily behind closed doors without a formal hearing; there will be no revenue estimates.

-Proposals may be submitted to: eam303@georgetown~dot~edu under the subject header “AMT Proposal.”
-Proposals should be received no later than 5 pm EST on Thursday, March 1, 2018.
+Proposals may be submitted to: af810@georgetown~dot~edu under the subject header “AMT Proposal.”
+Proposals should be received no later than 5 pm EST on Friday, March 15, 2019.
+Proposals containing gratuitous Julius Caesar jokes or those otherwise addressing § 82 will receive bonus points.